Jfalcon93/hotnewtweethop/README.md

 What an abomination of a website lol.
 Simplicity at it's finest 🤌.
 It's so beautiful 🥲🥹.

 Search for twitter users and get a list of all music links shared within the past week.
+Created this because when I was active on Twitter, I hated having to pull up a music critics page to find new music.
+The timeline is already a mess.
+Some people's pages are messes.
+Just give me the music.

 Currently capping the tweet api call at 50 tweets because you know what, I don't get unlimited twitter resources.